thomasvm/unfold/readme.md

 ### TODO

-* split out scm support creating same functions but with other implementations for git, hg,...
+* ~~split out scm support creating same functions but with other implementations for git, svn, ~~hg,...
 * implement different strategies for getting the code _on the other side_
 * Create-AssemblyInfo function for using shared
 * ~~function to _unfoldify_ a project~~